 \subsection{The Auxiliary Channel Method}

-Haroutunian's seminal paper \cite{haroutunian68}, establishing the SPB for the stationary product channels with finite input alphabets, used the performance of a code on a auxiliary channel as an anchor to bound its performance on the actual channel.
+Haroutunian's seminal paper \cite{haroutunian68}, establishing the SPB for the stationary product channels with finite input sets, used the performance of a code on an auxiliary channel as an anchor to bound its performance on the actual channel.
 To the best of our knowledge, this is the first explicit use of the auxiliary channel method.
-In a nutshell, auxiliary channel method can be described as follows: \begin{enumerate}[(i)] \item Choose a auxiliary channel \(\Vm\!:\!\inpS\!\to\!\pmea{\outA}\) based on the actual channel \(\Wm\!:\!\inpS\!\to\!\pmea{\outA}\) and the code \((\enc,\dec)\). \item Bound the performance of \((\enc,\dec)\) on \(\Vm\). \item Bound the performance of \((\enc,\dec)\) on \(\Wm\) using the bound derived in part (ii) and the features of \(\Vm\). \end{enumerate} Many outer bounds that are derived without using the auxiliary channel method, can be interpreted as an implicit application of the auxiliary channel method, as well.
-As an example, let us consider a version of Arimoto's outer bound, due to Augustin \cite[Thm.
+In a nutshell, auxiliary channel method can be described as follows: \begin{enumerate}[(i)] \item Choose an auxiliary channel \(\Vm\!:\!\inpS\!\to\!\pmea{\outA}\) based on the actual channel \(\Wm\!:\!\inpS\!\to\!\pmea{\outA}\) and the code \((\enc,\dec)\). \item Bound the performance of \((\enc,\dec)\) on \(\Vm\). \item Bound the performance of \((\enc,\dec)\) on \(\Wm\) using the bound derived in part (ii) and the features of \(\Vm\). \end{enumerate} Many infeasibility results that are derived without using the auxiliary channel method, can be interpreted as an implicit application of the auxiliary channel method, as well.
+As an example, let us consider a version of Arimoto's bound, due to Augustin \cite[Thm.
 27.2-(ii)]{augustin78}, given in the following: If \(M\) and \(L\) are positive integers satisfying \(\ln\tfrac{M}{L}>\RC{1}{\Wm}\) for a channel \(\Wm\), then the average error probability \(\Pem{av}\) of any \((M,L)\) channel code on \(\Wm\) satisfies